-- 1. Troops may return up to 10 unopened, sealed cases of cookies from their Starting Inventory Order (SIO) (variety and quantity must be part of the original SIO Order) on these dates, as long as the troop has not added any cookies into their inventory via cupboard pick-ups or troop-to-troop transfers. - 2.
-Only whole, unopened, and sealed cases may be returned. - 3.
+- 1. Troops may return up to 10 sealed cases of cookies from their SIO (variety and quantity must be part of the original SIO Order) on these dates, as long as the troop has not added any cookies into their inventory via cupboard pick-ups or troop-to-troop transfers. - 2.
+Only whole, unopened cases may be returned. - 3.
 Returning cases has two steps: - O Record the transaction in eBudde as a cupboard transaction where you Remove Product - O Return the cookies within the designated timeframe - 4.
-Pick-ups of additional inventory are not allowed on the same day as a return. - 5.
-Note: This is the only opportunity return cookies.
-All cookies picked up are the financial responsibility of the troop.
+Pick-ups of additional inventory are not allowed on the same day as a return.